Stellar cooling limits on light scalar boson revisited: Bremsstrahlung emission of light scalar

-In the Higgs portal model, the nucleus contribution is slightly smaller than the electron one since the nucleon is not an elementary particle, i.e., $(y_e/y_{p,n})(m_{p,n}/m_e)\sim 9/2$~\cite{RefSvz}.
-Assuming that the coupling and the mass of nucleus are naively scaled by the mass number $A$ in this model, the emission rate is independent of nuclear species except for the overall scaling $Z^2$, as seen from Eq.~\eqref{EqBremss}.
+In the Higgs portal model, the nuclear contribution is slightly smaller than that of electron since the nucleon is not an elementary particle, i.e. $(y_e/y_{p,n})(m_{p,n}/m_e)\sim 9/2$~\cite{RefSvz}.
+Assuming that the coupling and the mass of nucleus are naively scaled by the mass number $A$ in this model, the emission rate is independent of the nuclear species except for the overall scaling $Z^2$, as seen from Eq.~\eqref{EqBremss}.
 In other words, succeeding to the non-decoupling effect of the Higgs boson, a heavier nucleus induces a larger emission rate in the Higgs portal scalar model.

-As for the part of the bremsstrahlung emission by nucleus in Eq.~\eqref{EqBremss}, multiplying the factor $(m_e/m_N)^2$ seems to lead a similar expression to the previous results shown in Refs.~\cite{2010.01124,2205.01669}.
-This difference gives us weaker constraints on the scalar coupling simply suppressed by the electron-nucleus mass ratio.
+As for the part of the bremsstrahlung emission by nucleus in Eq.~\eqref{EqBremss}, the multiplication of the factor $(m_N/m_e)^2$ seems to lead to an expression similar to the previous results shown in Refs.~\cite{2010.01124,2205.01669}.
+This difference gives us weaker constraints on the scalar coupling, which is simply suppressed by the electron-nucleus mass ratio.
 Without this suppression, the nuclei would have to emit a light scalar boson by the bremsstrahlung process even if $m_N\to\infty$.
-Note that, in this heavy mass limit, the static electric field by a nucleus induces the bremsstrahlung process by electron as indicated by Eq.~\eqref{EqBremss}.
+Note that, in this heavy mass limit, the static electric field of a nucleus induces the bremsstrahlung process by electron as indicated by Eq.~\eqref{EqBremss}.

 \paragraph{Absorption by inverse $e$-$N$ bremsstrahlung}